-This stable comes from the fact that companies don’t pay out 100% of their income as earnings.
-They usually pay between 20% – 70% as a dividend and they retain the remainder to reinvest in the business.
+This stability comes from the fact that companies don’t pay out 100% of their income as earnings.
+They usually pay between 20% – 70% as a dividend and they retain the remainder to reinvest in their operations.

-Broker AJ Bell reported that the FTSE 100 forecasted earnings would cover expected dividends 1.65 times over.
-This means that the FTSE 100 companies only distribute 60% of their profits as dividends.
+Broker AJ Bell reported that the FTSE 100 forecasted earnings in 2019 would cover expected dividends 1.65 times over.
+This means that currently, FTSE 100 companies pay out approximately 60% of their profits as dividends.

-This 40% buffer keeps dividend payments very steady because it allows the payment amount to be held firm (or even grow) if earnings disappoint.
+This 40% buffer keeps dividends steady because it allows the payment amount to be held firm (or even grow) if earnings disappoint.

 Managers are very aware of investor expectations for increasing dividends, and will often pay reasonable dividends even in poor years as a way of retaining the market’s confidence in the company as an investment.

 Sturdy dividends, combined with a pattern of regular investments into the portfolio, will be sure to produce a steadily increasing income stream.